EconomyLens.com

 Donald Trump announced a trade deal that will see 15 percent tariffs on South Korean goods into the United States. ©AFP

-London (AFP) – Investor enthusiasm for artificial intelligence kept Wall Street buoyant Thursday as Microsoft surfed a tech wave to pass $4 trillion in market value even as traders weighed Federal Reserve rates caution.
-US tariffs and a Fed decision Wednesday to hold rates steady as inflation stays stubbornly high in the United States could not dampen down the bulls piling into tech.
+London (AFP) – Investor enthusiasm for artificial intelligence kept Wall Street buoyant Thursday as Microsoft surfed a tech wave to pass $4 trillion in market value, even as traders weighed Federal Reserve rates caution.
+US tariffs and a Fed decision Wednesday to hold rates steady, as inflation stays stubbornly high in the United States, could not dampen down the bulls piling into tech.

 Related

-Europe was sluggish, meanwhile, London sliding just into the red by the close while eurozone indices Paris and Frankfurt both lost around one percent.
+Europe was sluggish, meanwhile, with London sliding just into the red by the close, while eurozone indices Paris and Frankfurt both lost around one percent.
 “As Wall Street braces for a slew of further tech earnings and key economic data releases, volatility looks set to rise — particularly with the looming tariff deadline tomorrow, on 1st August, casting a shadow over sentiment,” said Fawad Razaqzada, market analyst with FOREX.com.

 Ahead of US jobs data Friday, focus was on company earnings, with Microsoft and Facebook owner Meta posting better-than-expected earnings, the latter seeing its shares soar 12 percent.
 With US rates on pause for now, “often, that might have been enough to send traders scurrying for cover — but strong earnings results from some of the leading US tech companies have kept sentiment strong, allowing markets to make new gains this morning,” said Steve Clayton, head of equity funds at Hargreaves Lansdown.